 1. A guardian, under a court order, may apply for naturalization for an incompetent person.
 The guardian needs to present an evidence to prove the person’s birth in Thailand.
 In this case, such person shall be exempted from possessing the qualifications 3 and 5.
 Making an affirmation of loyalty to Thailand shall be at the Minister’s discretion.

 2. A ruler of public foster home, with the children’s permission and with the Minister’s conformity, may apply for naturalization for children of legal age.
 It is necessary that the children are staying under the responsibility of such foster home for not less than 10 years.
 In this case, such person shall be exempted from possessing the qualifications under 1 and 3.

 3. A Thai person may apply for naturalization for the adopted child who is of legal age.
 The adopted child must be registered as a legitimate child of the Thai person for not less than 5 years.
-The Thai person must show evidences proving the birth of the child in the Kingdom of Thailand.
+The Thai person must show evidences proving the birth of the child in Thailand.
 In this case, such persons shall be exempt from possessing the qualifications 1 and 3.

 A Thai national, married to a foreigner and has acquired his/her spouse’s nationality, do not lose Thai nationality.
 Losing the Thai nationality may happen if he/she renounces his/her Thai nationality by declaring his/her intention to the authority or by the Government of the Kingdom of Thailand’s revocation.
 A person who has renounced Thai nationality may apply for recovery of Thai nationality in case of marriage dissolution for whatever reason.
-They must file the application to the competent official according to the form and in the manner prescribed in the Ministerial Regulations.
+They must file the application according to the form and in the manner prescribed in the Ministerial Regulations.